 Using a kinship term does not just serve a mere referential purpose.
 My research shows that in calling someone ajang or khotkin or kota, a deeper inter-personal relationship is established, an identity is created and a social cohesion is set into motion.

-Conversely, one could also assume (and I have not verified this) that the lack of its usage would drift families and communities apart.
-That is already happening as people migrate to urban areas, as family income rises and there is less inter-dependence, and, of course, as new borrowed (imported) terms such as “uncle”, “aunty” and “Sir” are used more and more.
+Conversely, one could also assume (and I still have to verified this) that the lack of its usage would drift families and communities apart.
+That is already happening as people migrate to urban areas, as family income rises and there is less inter-dependence, and, of course, as imported terms such as “uncle”, “aunty” and “Sir” are used more and more.

 After a couple of days in my two villages of Pam and in Tongling, my daughters had lost the count of how many cousins they had.
 “I think we have more than 100,” said one of them.
-But they were both certainly moved by the whole experience – especially the words of from my maternal uncle, Lepo, 82, who told them, “You may be ashamed of our conditions.
-But this is where your father belong.
-Come back again and if I am still alive I will tell you where we come from.
+But they were both certainly moved by the whole experience – especially the words of from my maternal uncle, Lepo, 82, who told them, “You may be ashamed of our living conditions.
+But this is where your father belong to.
+Come back again and if I am still alive, I will tell you where we come from.
+Your ancestry.
 You will be really proud to know that.”

-On their Japanese side there is huge vacuum.
-They don’t know even one single cousin from their mother’s side.
+The whole experience left an indelible mark on my daughters because on their Japanese side there is huge vacuum.
+They don’t know even one single maternal cousin.
 Japan has almost completely lost that ngew culture.

 Hopefully, Bhutan never will.

 NB – This article has been adapted from a course assignment piece.
 Anyone interested in the ‘academic’ version may drop into the mail box in the CONTACT page.